Baconnaise: Production

-Esch and Lefkow have stated that they started with just mayonnaise and bacon and worked with chefs to determine how to have mayonnaise that tastes like bacon without having bacon as an ingredient.
-Lefkow stated that developing and refining the taste of Baconnaise resulted in him having "nothing but bacon and mayonnaise for breakfast for the next six months."
-Lefkow refined the taste of Baconnaise by comparing real bacon to the developing product.
+According to Lefkow, "spreadable bacon" came as a suggestion from customers after their success with Bacon Salt.
+Lefkow stated that developing and refining the taste of Baconnaise resulted in him having "nothing but bacon and mayonnaise for breakfast for the next six months" to compare their product to the real thing.
+They initially sold the new product via Pike's Place's City Fish Company.

 Baconnaise contains no bacon, artificial flavors, or MSG, but the actual process and ingredients in the product are a trade secret.
 A complete list of the ingredients includes: soybean oil, water, egg yolk, gluconic acid, yeast extract, stabilizer (microcrystalline cellulose, modified food starch, xanthan gum, guar gum, gum arabic), cultured dextrose, salt, sugar, dehydrated garlic, paprika, dehydrated onion, spice, natural smoke flavor, natural flavors, tocopherols, calcium disodium EDTA, and autolyzed yeast extract.

 J&D's Foods also released a light version of Baconnaise.
 Marketed as Baconnaise Lite, it contains 30 Cal per serving and less fat than the original Baconnaise.
 Baconnaise is sold in 15-oz (443-ml) plastic jars.

 In 2018 Baconnaise packaging was changed into a 15 Ounce squeeze bottle.
 The brand, J&D's remains the same however it is now owned by L and L Specialty Foods.